Robert Morrison (missionary): Final days in China

 The Roman Catholic bishop rose against Morrison in 1833, leading to the suppression of his presses in Macau and removing his preferred method of spreading knowledge of Christ.
 His native agents, however, continued to circulate publications that had already been printed.
 During this period Morrison also contributed to Karl Gützlaff's Eastern Western Monthly Magazine, a publication aimed at improving Sino-Western understanding.

 In 1834 the monopoly of the East India Company on trade with China ended.
 Morrison's position with the company was abolished and his means of sustenance ceased.
 He was subsequently appointed Government translator under Lord Napier, but only held the position for a few days.

 Morrison prepared his last sermon in June 1834 on the text, "In my Father's house are many mansions."
 He was entering his last illness, and his solitude was great, for his wife and family had been ordered to England.
 On 1 August the pioneer Protestant missionary to China died.
 He died at his residence: Number six at the Danish Hong in Canton (Guangzhou) at the age of 52 in his son's arms.
 The following day, his remains were removed to Macau, and buried in the Old Protestant Cemetery on 5 August next to his first wife and child.
-He left a family of six surviving children, two by his first wife, and four by his second.
-His only daughter, Mary Rebecca (1812–1902), was married in 1847 to Benjamin Hobson, a medical missionary.
+He left a family of seven surviving children, two by his first wife (Mary Rebecca and John Robert), and five by his second, Eliza (Robert, Martin Crofton, Hannah, George Staunton, Charles Marjoribanks).
+His eldest daughter, Mary Rebecca (1812–1902), was married in 1847 to Benjamin Hobson, a medical missionary.